9 Easy Day Trips from Tallinn by Bus, Ferry or Train

 • How long to spend here: At least 6 hours

-• What to bring: Mosquito repellent, swimsuit
+• What to bring: Mosquito repellent, swimsuit, snacks for the road

 9. Helsinki, Finland

-70 km from Tallinn, by ferry
+70 km from Tallinn · by ferry ~3 h each way

 This ferry has probably come over from Tallinn.